H.R. 20: Richard L. Trumka Protecting the Right to Organize Act of 2025

 Managers now treated as supervisors

-Some workers currently excluded from labor-law protections could be reclassified if they do not spend a majority of their worktime acting in the employer's interest as supervisors.
+Some workers currently excluded from labor-law protections could be reclassified if they do not spend a majority of their worktime acting as supervisors in the employer's interest.
 That would expand who can organize under federal law.

 States and territories with right-to-work laws